Black adviser quits UK government in wake of racism report - WTMJ

 LONDON (AP) — The most senior Black adviser to U.K. Prime Minister Boris Johnson has resigned, the government said Thursday, the day after a report on racial disparities concluded that Britain does not have a systemic problem with racism.

-The government denied any link between the departure of Samuel Kasumu and the much-criticized report, which has been accused of ignoring the experiences of ethnic-minority Britons.
+The government denied any link between the departure of Samuel Kasumu and the much-criticized report, which activists and academics have accused of ignoring the experiences of ethnic-minority Britons.

 The prime minister’s office said Kasumu would leave his job as a special adviser for civil society and communities in May, as had “been his plan for several months.”